 2020 Gadi Country / Annandale, NSW

 This renovation is the latest evolution of a Sydney terrace house which has been the family home of our client since childhood.
-SCA is the second architect to work on this house, building upon the intelligent 2012 renovation by Caroline Pidcock that connected the rear of the terrace to the garden and introduced strategic light-wells.
+We built upon the intelligent 2012 renovation by Caroline Pidcock that connected the rear of the terrace to the garden and introduced strategic light-wells.

 Light has been used throughout this renovation to create a radical transformation.
 In the kitchen, existing windows have been enlarged to capture the reflected light from the south-facing light-well.
 A high-light window and a skylight bring gentle washes of light into the dining room while creating intimate moments to dwell.
 The stairwell, which is traditionally the darkest part of a Sydney terrace-house has been transformed into a luminous sculptural space.
 A new perforated metal stair connects the first floor with the studio in the attic allowing daylight to filter from an operable skylight all the way to the ground floor.